• Skip to primary navigation

 For many professions there are big opportunities to be had in this diverse country.Depending on the part of the country you are interested in living, there are a variety of career paths available.
 The larger cities of Santiago, Valparaiso, and Concepcion are where many expats flock to find office type work in Chile.

-See also How much do doctors make in Uruguay?
+See also How do people in Uruguay greet each other?

 Is Chile a good country to retire?